Evrid/Oil-painting-stroke-generation/README.md

 %neighborhood to find the nearby point with the greatest error
 %and paint at this location.

-output will be in the 'text.txt' will be [x-tipX, y-tipY, x+tipX, y+tipY, GotR, GotG, GotB]
+output will be in the 'text.txt' will be [StartPointX, StartPointY, EndPointX, EndPointY, GotR, GotG, GotB]

 ----------------------------------
 MakeStrokeFinalVersion1SameColorTogether.m